TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 <br>

 ### **Can you switch off or disable the Point in Time Restore backups?**
-No, once turned on, Point in Time Restore cannot be disabled
+No, once turned on, Point in Time Restore feature cannot be disabled

 <br>